Looking for some festive cheer during the winter? Here’s our guide to some of the best Christmas markets in Spain.

 Mercado Navideño de Artesanía de Sevilla

 Snow and cold weather does not seem to dampen the magic of the winter season in Sevilla one bit.
-The city goes all out with the Mercado Navideño de Artesanía de Sevilla Christmas market, which runs from 14 December 2016 to 5 January 2017 in Plaza Nueva right in the centre.
+The city goes all out with the Mercado Navideño de Artesanía de Sevilla Christmas market, which runs from 15 December to 5 January (exact dates to be confirmed) in Plaza Nueva perfectly situated in the centre.
 The Spanish Christmas market is dedicated to seasonal local crafts in the characteristic Andalusian style.
-Around 80 wooden chalets feature works of artisans and merchants from the Seville area.
+Around 80 wooden chalets feature works of artisans and merchants from in and around the Seville area.

 Feria del Belén

-A Spanish Christmas market focusing solely on ornaments for Beléns (Nativity scenes) and Christmas trees, the Feria del Belén is one of the most visited Christmas markets in Spain of its kind.
-It is situated every winter season at the Avenida de la Constitución near Seville's mammoth Gothic cathedral and Archivo General de Indias and takes place this year from 13 November until 23 December 2016.
+A Spanish Christmas market focusing solely on ornaments for Beléns (Nativity scenes) and Christmas trees, Feria del Belén is one of the most visited Christmas markets in Spain of its kind.
+During the festive season it takes place at the Avenida de la Constitución near Seville’s historic, gargantuan Gothic cathedral and Archivo General de Indias and takes place from 18 November until 23 December – (exact dates to be confirmed).

 Christmas markets in Granada

 Malaga is well-known for its lavish Christmas lights every winter and you can expect to see the Malaga Spanish Christmas market festooned with twinkling intricate displays.
-The lights are switched on at 2 November 2016 when the city becomes awashed in colourful lights from stunning light shows, fairy lights along the Marques de Larios roundabout and Calle Larios, and a giant 25-tonne dome glowing with thousands of microLED stars and moons.
-The display also heralds the beginning of Malaga's main Christmas market in Torremolinos.
-It remains open for the rest of the Christmas season.
+The lights are switched on early November and the city becomes awash with colour from stunning light shows, fairy lights along the Marques de Larios roundabout and Calle Larios, and a giant 25-tonne dome glowing with thousands of microLED stars and moons.
+It’s relatively new on the Christmas market scene, but is magically set against a historical 19th century palace.